Paint The Kitchen Red

 Instant Pot Thai Peanut Noodles Pinterest - noodles in black bowl garnished with cilantro - Paint the Kitchen Red

-In this flavorful and healthy Instant Pot Thai Peanut Noodles recipe, plain spaghetti is elevated to the next level with a homemade vibrant Thai peanut sauce.
+In this flavorful Instant Pot Thai Peanut Noodles recipe, plain spaghetti is elevated to the next level with a homemade, vibrant Thai peanut sauce.
 This recipe for Thai Noodles in Peanut Sauce can be made vegetarian by omitting the chicken and substituting fish sauce with soy sauce.

 Instant Pot Thai Peanut Noodles in black bowl garnished with cilantro - Paint the Kitchen Red